-- Implement bicycle and pedestrian routes that improve and/or provide north-south connections between the Boise River and the foothills.
-(SC 1) - Incorporate a 12' multi-use detached pathway along State Street to encourage bicycle/ pedestrian mobility in a safe and compatible manner.
-(SC 4) - Focus transit-oriented development on State Street within 1⁄4 to 1⁄2 mile from transit facilities at primary TOD stations.
-(LFD 6) - Work with ACHD and ITD to address the following on State Street: reduce the speed to 35 mph through the planning area; install detached multi-use path; improve safety for bike/ ped crossings at Gary Lane and Bogart Lane; and add additional traffic signals and bike/ped crossings at Duncan Lane and east of Roe Street.
+- Focus transit-oriented development on State Street within 1⁄4 to 1⁄2 mile from transit facilities at primary TOD stations.
+(LFD 6) - · Work with ACHD and ITD to address the following on State Street: reduce the speed to 35 mph through the planning area; install detached multi-use path; improve safety for bike/ ped crossings at Gary Lane and Bogart Lane; and add additional traffic signals and bike/ped crossings at Duncan Lane and east of Roe Street.
 (SC 4 Action B) - Incorporate the recommendations and concept designs proposed in the 2019 State Street Transit Oriented Development Plan.
-(LFD 6 Action B) - Encourage the City to require State Street signage to reflect the pedestrian scale and encourage the use of billboards for public art.
+(LFD 6 Action B)

+Encourage the City to require State Street signage to reflect the pedestrian scale and encourage the use of billboards for public art.
 (LFD 6 Action J)

-15. VETERAN'S PARK NEIGHBORHOOD POLICY GUIDE
+16. VETERAN'S PARK NEIGHBORHOOD POLICY GUIDE